 The productivity of the American worker has increased dramatically since 1970, meaning each of us are working longer and harder but our wages have not keep pace and increased.
 Spain on the other hand is home to the world’s largest worker owned cooperative – a $12 billion organization where the workers manage the company.
 In 2019, Spain was named the Bloomberg’s Healthiest Country in the world in part because they enjoy the highest life expectancy.
 I have to believe the time spent simply enjoying one another, luxuriating in life, something that has become elusive in the United States, is a strong contributing element. !Viva la siesta!

-Navy Beans – a cup of these “soup” beans and a beautiful salad make a wonderful Summer supper.
+Navy Beans – a cup of these “soup” beans and a beautiful One Minute Spinach make a wonderful Summer supper.
 These beans are the base of the infamous Pork -n- Beans dish.
-Try my savory treatment for an elevated BBQ experience.
+Add my Light Creamy Coleslaw for an elevated BBQ experience.

 - 7 to 9 Cups Water